joeltg/ozymandias/README.md

 Each Scheme subprocess is sandboxed in a chroot jail, but it's not that secure and you should expect Scheme to be able to execute arbitrary code on your computer.
 Don't run this publicly on a machine you really care about.

 ### Authentication
-Ozymandias is designed to support user accounts.
-There are two authentication modules in `server/authentication/` for [MIT Touchstone](https://ist.mit.edu/touchstone) and [GitHub](https://developer.github.com/v3/), but it's designed to be extensible.
-Any scheme (ha) you want to implement just has to attach the appropriate routing middleware to the express app, and pass the appropriate username into every new `Connection`.
-The default is the `null` user, which is a public directory, readable and writable by everyone.
+Ozymandias is designed to support user accounts, but I'm scared to document them because I don't know what I'm doing.
+You can peek in `server/authentication/` if you're really curious.

 ## Credits